openSUSE/news-o-o/_posts/2024/2024-06-25-leap-micro-60-availability.md

 Users can refer to [SLE Micro 6.0 Release notes](https://www.suse.com/releasenotes/x86_64/SL-Micro/6.0/index.html).

 Leap Micro 6.0 uses [openSUSE-repos](https://github.com/openSUSE/openSUSE-repos) for repository management.
-It is highly recommend to pay attention to this detail especially for those who migrate.
+It is highly recommended to pay attention to this detail, especially for those who migrate.
 Here is an [article explaining how openSUSE repos work](https://news.opensuse.org/2023/07/31/try-out-cdn-with-opensuse-repos/).

 Leap Micro 6.0 has no longer a [dedicated SLE update repo](https://github.com/openSUSE/openSUSE-repos/blob/main/opensuse-leap-micro5-repoindex.xml).
 This has been merged into the [main repository](https://github.com/openSUSE/openSUSE-repos/blob/main/opensuse-leap-micro6-repoindex.xml).